GoldenEye 007 (2010 video game): Multiplayer

-GoldenEye 007 features both offline split screen for up to four local players and online play for up to eight players.
+GoldenEye 007 features both offline split-screen for up to four local players and online play for up to eight players.
 There are 10 multiplayer maps.
 There are four different game modes for offline multiplayer and nine different game modes for online multiplayer.
 Online multiplayer is provided through the free Nintendo Wi-Fi Connection, and though up to eight players can connect to a game remotely, only one local player is allowed at a time.
-Multiplayer includes characters from the single player campaign, such as James Bond and Alec Trevelyan, as well as classic Bond-series characters including Jaws, Oddjob, and Julius No. Additionally, online multiplayer offers XP progression, unlockables and multipliers.
+Multiplayer includes characters from the single-player campaign, such as James Bond and Alec Trevelyan, as well as classic Bond-series characters including Jaws, Oddjob, and Julius No. Additionally, online multiplayer offers XP progression, unlockables and multipliers.

-Split screen combat provides over a dozen modifiers, including Melee Only, You Only Live Twice, and Paintball Mode from the original game.
+Split-screen combat provides over a dozen modifiers, including Melee Only, You Only Live Twice, and Paintball Mode from the original game.

 Development

-In November 2006, Nintendo of America president Reggie Fils-Aime announced that Nintendo was exploring the possibility of adding the Nintendo 64 video game GoldenEye 007 to the Virtual Console, despite a complicated situation in which the game's developer Rare is owned by Microsoft (producers of the rival Xbox 360 console) and the video game rights to the James Bond franchise are held by Activision.
+In November 2006, Nintendo of America president Reggie Fils-Aimé announced that Nintendo was exploring the possibility of adding the Nintendo 64 video game GoldenEye 007 to the Virtual Console, despite a complicated situation in which the game's developer Rare is owned by Microsoft (producers of the rival Xbox 360 console) and the video game rights to the James Bond franchise are held by Activision.
 He stated, "We would love to see it [on the Virtual Console], so we're exploring all the rights issues."
 On 7 January 2008, Xbox Evolved reported that an updated version of GoldenEye 007 would be released on Xbox Live Arcade.
 However, on 11 January 2008, 1UP.com reported that a GoldenEye 007 port (as opposed to a remake) had been in development at Rare for several months, but stated that the title would not be released on the Xbox Live Arcade since "Microsoft and Nintendo couldn't agree on the financial side of things".
-However, Perfect Dark, a Nintendo 64 title which used the same engine as GoldenEye, would later make it to Xbox Live Arcade, and the near-complete port of "Goldeneye 007" was leaked online in 2021.
+However, Perfect Dark, a Nintendo 64 title which used the same engine as GoldenEye, would later make it to Xbox Live Arcade, and the near-complete port of Goldeneye 007 was leaked online in 2021.
 It was revealed at E3 2010 that a new Goldeneye video game would be released for the Wii in November 2010.
-GoldenEye 007 is built on a modified version of the game engine from another Wii game by Eurocom, Dead Space: Extraction.
+GoldenEye 007 is built on a modified version of the IW game engine from another Wii game by Eurocom, Dead Space: Extraction.

-Originally, Free Radical Design (now Crytek UK) were approached by Activision to develop the game because former Rare staff were working there, with the PS3 and Xbox 360 initially being considered as target platforms early into development.
+Originally, Free Radical Design were approached by Activision to develop the game because former Rare staff were working there, with the PlayStation 3 and Xbox 360 initially being considered as target platforms early into development.
 Free Radical Design even rebuilt the first level, "Dam" for those consoles.
-However, negotiations fell through and Activision instead went for Eurocom, with Free Radical entering Administration soon afterwards, and Activision then shelved PS3 and Xbox 360 releases to target Nintendo platforms exclusively on initial release.
+However, negotiations fell through and Activision instead went for Eurocom, with Free Radical entering Administration soon afterwards, and Activision then shelved PlayStation 3 and Xbox 360 releases to target Nintendo platforms exclusively on initial release.
 The non-Nintendo console versions were released a year later as enhanced ports, subtitled Reloaded.